ezgior/Persona/README.md

 # Persona- Segmentation
-This data set consists of Price Source(cell phone operating system) Sex  Country and Age info./ In this notebook, Level Based Classification is applied and it is shown that we can segment a new customer by using our data from earlier customer information./ By this way we can predict our profit from this customer.
+This data set consists of Price Source(cell phone operating system) Sex  Country and Age info.\
+In this notebook, Level Based Classification is applied and it is shown that we can segment a new customer by using our data from earlier customer information.\
+By this way we can predict our profit from this customer.
 # Persona- ARL Recommendation
-This file create asscociation rule learning recommendation./ Online_retail_II data set is used and recommendations are made for a user during shopping.
+This file create asscociation rule learning recommendation.\ Online_retail_II data set is used and recommendations are made for a user during shopping.
 # Persona- Hybrid Recommendation
 In this project there are two data files which are movie.csv and rating.csv